bethgelab/foolbox/README.rst

-Interfaces for a range of other deeplearning packages such as TensorFlow 1 and 2, PyTorch, Theano, Lasagne and MXNet are available, e.g.
+Interfaces for a range of other deeplearning packages such as TensorFlow 1 and 2, PyTorch, JAX, Theano, Lasagne and MXNet are available, e.g.

 .. code-block:: python